fooofei/go.tool.http-server/README.md

 1 With logging for monitor incomer.

-2 Use golang's official packets as we can.
+2 Use golang's official packages as we can.

 ```shell